martes, 28 de agosto de 2001

 ruso Vladimir Volegov)

-I want to look in your pupils fire
+I want to see fire in your eyes

-I want to find your body near me
+I want to find your body close to mine

 to drag us into a blind desire.

-as a slight note that escaped from the piano
+like a faint note that fled the piano

-where my lips will be looking for you
+where my lips will be searching for you,